IUI vs. IVF

 IUI is often recommended for couples facing specific fertility challenges, such as:

-• Mild male infertility, including low sperm count or motility issues.
+- Mild male infertility, including low sperm count or motility issues, often assessed through a semen sample.

 Disadvantages of IUI

-Although many people find that intrauterine insemination (IUI) is a helpful reproductive treatment, there are several drawbacks and restrictions to this procedure.
+Although many people find that intrauterine insemination (IUI) is a helpful reproductive treatment, there are several drawbacks and restrictions to this procedure, especially for couples with a male partner.
 Individuals and couples must know these possible disadvantages when considering this choice.

-• Lower Success Rates: Generally speaking, IUI is less successful than IVF, particularly for women over 35.
+- Lower Success Rates: Generally speaking, IUI is less successful than IVF, particularly for women over 35, especially after unsuccessful IUI cycles that have occurred.
 On the other hand, IVF success rates can be much higher, especially if the healthiest embryos are chosen by preimplantation genetic testing (PGT).

 The IVF Process